4.29 from 7 votes

 cream cheese cinnamon roll filling.

-Step 6: Cinnamon Roll Filling
+Step 6: Make Cinnamon Roll Filling.

 Next, make your filling.
-To do this, microwave 2 8oz blocks of cream cheese and 3 sticks butter in 30 second increments until melted.
-Once melted, mix in 2 cups sugar and â…“ cup cinnamon.
+To do this, use a hand mixer to blend 2 8oz blocks of softened cream cheese and 2 sticks of softened butter.
+Once blended, mix in 2 cups of sugar and ⅓ cup of cinnamon.
 Blend well; a few lumps are normal and not an issue.

 filling spread on cinnamon roll dough.